 - Essential information for Warsaw

 Where are the best areas to stay in Warsaw?

 For anyone on their first visit to Poland, the best areas to stay in Warsaw may be confusing.
 Even for returning travellers to Poland, it can be a lot to take in when you are planning a trip to Poland.

 This article will help you select the best areas to stay in Warsaw for your vacation to Poland and have you visit all the top Warsaw attractions on your Poland bucket list.

 Staying in Warsaw Old Town

 Warsaw Old Town is a perfect place to stay in Warsaw if you want to be close to the city’s attractions and culture.
-You can take a tour through the Old Town Square, look at the Royal Castle and see many lovely 18th century buildings.
-Warsaw Old Town is in the heart of Warsaw, Poland and is one of the best areas to stay in Warsaw.
+You can take a tour through the Old Town Square, look at the Royal Castle and see many lovely 18th-century buildings.
+Old Town Warsaw is in the heart of the city and is one of the best areas to stay in Warsaw.

-The Warsaw old town district is very compact, with most of the popular Warsaw sights being in proximity of one another, making it a great place for exploring Warsaw on foot.
+The Warsaw old town district is very compact, with most of the popular Warsaw sights being in proximity to one another, making it a great place for exploring Warsaw on foot.
 This UNESCO World Heritage Site was completely destroyed and totally rebuilt after the Second World War.